 19th September 1839, Edgbaston, Birmingham, England.

 1855: Death of his mother.
-His father’s health was also poor and George joined his brothers to help out in the family business.
+He is 16 years old.
+His father’s health is also poor and George joins his brothers to help out in the family business.

-1861: His eldest brother Richard and he took control of the company.
+1861: His eldest brother Richard and he take control of the company.

-1866: The Cadbury Company became the first in Britain to sell cocoa as a drink.
+1866: The Cadbury Company becomes the first in Britain to sell cocoa as a drink.
 The beans were ground with sugar to make a powder to which milk and hot water were added.
-Despite his hectic business life Cadbury still taught on Sundays at the Birmingham Adult School and was well known for his good works to those less well off than himself.
+Despite his hectic business life Cadbury still teaches on Sundays at the Birmingham Adult School and is well known for his good works to those less well off than himself.

-1879: Headquarters of the Cadbury Chocolate and Cocoa firm moved to Bournville, Birmingham as the existing premises had been outgrown.
-A model factory and village was built at Bournville and was one of the first examples of a garden city in England.
+1879: The headquarters of the Cadbury chocolate and cocoa firm move to Bournville, Birmingham as the existing premises had been outgrown.
+A model factory and village is built at Bournville and was one of the first examples of a garden city in England.
 The area was so known as it straddled the Bournbrook and Cadbury added Ville after the Bourn to sound exotic as, at the time, French confectionary was thought to be the best in the world.
-Cadbury built 24 houses on the site for the main workers but later another 300 were added to form the attractive Bournville Village.
+Cadbury built twenty-four houses on the site for the main workers but later another 300 were added to form the attractive Bournville Village.
 These houses were vastly superior to other homes of the working class and Cadbury saw to it that each had its own garden.
 Other facilities such as schools, wash houses reading rooms and hospitals were all included in the Village.
 Cadbury also encouraged sporting activity amongst his employees.

-1888: George Cadbury donates the Lickey Hills to the people of Birmingham.
+1888: Cadbury donates the Lickey Hills to the south west of the city to the people of Birmingham.
 He had been buying up tracts of land in the area for some time with his friends including the Earl of Plymouth.

-1896: The men’s recreation grounds were laid out in front of the factory to encourage the health of Cadbury employees.
+1896: The men’s recreation grounds are laid out in front of the factory to encourage the health of Cadbury employees.

-1897: The first production of milk chocolate began.
+1897: The first production of milk chocolate begins.
 The first chocolate was based on the Swiss model but Cadbury’s later added full cream milk to make the famous lighter coloured Cadbury’s Dairy Milk.
-Cadbury was actively involved in politics and supported William Gladstone and became a Councillor for the Liberal Party on Birmingham Town Council and Worcestershire County Council.
+Cadbury is actively involved in politics and supports William Gladstone and became a Councillor for the Liberal Party on Birmingham Town Council and Worcestershire County Council.

 1899: Sudden death of his brother Richard leaves George in sole control of the Cadbury Brothers empire.

-1901: He became proprietor of the newspaper the “Daily News” which he used to put forward his views on social reform such as the introduction of the old age pension.
-A pavilion was built in the men’s recreation grounds to commemorate the coronation of King Edward the Seventh.
+1901: He becomes proprietor of the newspaper the “Daily News” which he used to put forward his views on social reform such as the introduction of the old age pension.
+A pavilion is built in the men’s recreation grounds to commemorate the coronation of King Edward the Seventh.

 1905: He builds the Friends Meeting House (commonly known as Quakers) in Bournville Village as a place of worship for local people.

-1906: Cadbury paid over £60,000 into a pension fund for his employees.
-He still taught at Sunday School and organised events for local children in his specially constructed theatre in the grounds of his home Northfield Manor.
+1906: Cadbury pays over £60,000 into a pension fund for his employees.
+He still teaches at Sunday School and organises events for local children in his specially constructed theatre in the grounds of his home, Northfield Manor.

-1914: A devote pacifist who had opposed the Boer War he was dismayed at how the Liberals took the country into the Fist World War and switched his allegiance to the Independent Labour Party who were anti war.
-Cadbury built the Rest House on Bournville Village Green (which is based on the Yarn Market in Dunster, Somerset) for the use of local people to commemorate his silver wedding anniversary.
+1914: He was a devoted pacifist who had opposed the Boer War (1899-1902) and is dismayed at how the Liberals took the country into the First World War (1914-1918) and switches his allegiance to the Independent Labour Party who were anti war.
+Cadbury builds the Rest House on Bournville Village Green (which is based on the Yarn Market in Dunster, Somerset) for the use of local people to commemorate his silver wedding anniversary.

-1918: Becomes one of the major founders of the Birmingham Civic Society.
+1918: He becomes one of the major founders of the Birmingham Civic Society.

 When and Where did he Die?